Professor of Criminology and Criminal Justice

 Professor Singer’s research focuses on delinquency and juvenile justice.
 He received the Albert J. Reiss Distinguished Scholar Award from the American Sociological Association for his book Recriminalizing Delinquency: Violent Juvenile Crime and Juvenile Justice Reform (Cambridge University Press, 1996).
-His current research is on suburban crime and delinquency.
+His most recent book America’s Safest City: Delinquency and Modernity in Suburbia (New York University Press, 2014) presents a relational theory of middle-class offending.
+His next book is on the life course of juveniles sentenced to life with the possibility of parole.
+He is also examining the impact of offending in adolescence on parole decision-making.
 He has been awarded grants from the National Institute of Justice and the Office of Juvenile Justice and Delinquency Prevention.
-Currently, he is looking at the life course of juveniles incarcerated into adulthood.

 Books and Monographs